2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 This 2 days in Grand Canyon National Park itinerary include lots of scenic lookouts like this one, where the canyon stretches out for miles in shades of orange and red.

-Rim Trail
+Walk the Rim Trail

 The Rim Trail connects viewpoints, tourist amenities and other hiking paths along the South Rim between the South Kaibab trailhead on the east side and Hermits Rest on the west.
 All of the attractions for Day 1 are along this route, so you can walk as much of it as you’d like.
 The total length is about 13 miles, but since shuttles run the same track, you can hop on and off to walk smaller sections.

-Grand Canyon Visitor Center and Mather Point
+Check in at the Grand Canyon Visitor Center and See Mather Point

 Stop by the Grand Canyon Visitor Center on your way in to grab maps and check out a few amenities.
 The site has a cafe, gift shop, bike rental counter, indoor exhibits and a 20-minute park movie.
 You can park your vehicle here to ride the shuttle to hiking trails or lookout points as this is a central transit hub, too.